EndGameStudio/www.juanorozco.com/content/blog/2023/72-hours-of-fear.md

 ---
-title: 72 Hours of Fear
-author: "Juan Orozco"
+author: Juan Orozco
-type: post
-date: 2023-03-12T22:05:41-07:00
 categories:
 - Thoughts
 - Work
+date: 2023-03-13 05:05:41
+slug: 72-hours-of-fear
+title: 72 Hours of Fear
+type: post
 ---

 This evening, I stared a bit longer in the mirror; at my hairline.
 I think my hair visibly thinned over the weekend.
-My hairline isn't something I fret over; it *is* moving, but I can't do anything about it.
+My hairline isn't something I fret over; it _is_ moving, but I can't do anything about it.
 I'm trying to be more of a Stoicist in my 40s; I'm trying to be more, you know, "WWMAD"?
 I'm starting to wonder if the last few years would try even Marcus Aurelius' dedication to calm.

 Take this weekend, for example.
 Well, let's rewind a bit.

 ## Friday

 I'm in a particularly difficult retro as we are discussing some heavy topics.
 We're making good progress talking about some systemic issues we're facing, which gives me hope.

 Slack dings.
 An "@everyone" ping from the general channel.
 It's our CEO.
 SVB just shut down.
 All our money is in that bank.
 Our entire runway.
 Our next paycheck.
 Suddenly, it becomes challenging to focus on the retro discussion.

 I can't do anything about our financial situation, but I _can_ give this retro and my team my complete attention.
 Besides, our CEO is on it and will keep us updated.
 I trust him.